Riskjuggler/mazewalker/README.md

 **Install Instructions**

     1. Install python if not already
-    2. Rename example.env to .env and put in your own OpenAI API key
+    2. Rename example.env to .env and edit to add your own OpenAI API key
-    3.
+    3. If you don't have them installed yet, use pip or your preferred module installer to install dotenv, OpenAI, etc.

 **Known issues**